Ditxit/responsive/README.md

 ## Supported CSS libraries
 > This mini library supports all the CSS libraries out there in the market.
+If you want to use the library made specifically for this javascript library keep tuned I'm working on it.